merly-ai/mentor-helm-chart/README.md

 # Merly Mentor Kubernetes Helm Charts

-#### Thank you for trying our Helm chart of Mentor!
+#### Thank you for trying our Helm chart of Mentor

-## Usage:
+## Usage

 ### Prerequisites

 This is a Helm chart - you need to have Helm installed.
 For details on how to do that, please visit their website [Helm](https://helm.sh)
-Additionally you will need a registration key which you can get through our early access website [Merly] (https://www.merly.ai/early-access)
+Additionally you will need a registration key which you can get through our early access website [Merly] (<https://www.merly.ai/early-access>)

 ### Adding the Merly Mentor Helm Repository

 You can add the `merly-mentor` Helm repository

 ```bash
 helm repo add merly-mentor https://charts.merly-mentor.ai
 ```

 Then look for available charts

 ```bash
 helm search repo merly-mentor
 ```

 And finally install the chart with a release name `mentor` (but really could be anything you prefer):

 ```bash
 helm install my-release merly-mentor/merly-mentor --set global.registrationKey="<replace-with-your-product-
 ```

 The alternative is to download or git clone the repositry and manually install the chart

 ```bash
 helm install mentor ./ --set global.registrationKey="<replace-with-your-product-key"
 ```

-The only caviat is you need to be in the right folder `charts/merly-mentor`
+The only caveat is you need to be in the right folder `charts/merly-mentor`

 ## Uninstalling the Chart

 To uninstall/delete the `my-release` deployment:

 ```bash
 helm uninstall merly-mentor
 ```

 The command removes all the Kubernetes components associated with the chart and deletes the release.

 The code is offered as-is without any guarantees.
 <!--